Kayamkulam Assembly constituency

 Kayamkulam State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Alappuzha Lok Sabha constituency.
-The current MLA is U. Pratibha of CPI(M).
+The current MLA is M. Liju of Indian National Congress.

 Local self-governed segments

 Kayamkulam Assembly constituency is composed of the following local self-governed segments: